blipinsk/RxAnimationBinding/README.md

 Credits
 -------
-This library has been both inspired and (let’s not lie to ourselves) heavily influenced by Jake Wharton’s RxBinding.
+This library has been both inspired and (let’s not lie to ourselves) heavily influenced by [Jake Wharton’s](https://github.com/JakeWharton) [RxBinding](https://github.com/JakeWharton/RxBinding).

 Few classes come directly from the library (I hope I marked them all).
-All credits for those goes to Jake and all other contributors of RxBinding.
+All credits for those go to Jake and all other contributors of RxBinding.

 Thanks!